Crags in Andalusia

 The high Mediterranean mountain of Sierra Nevada and its famous permanent lagoons (‘borregiles’).

-The cliffs are inaccessible places and ideal sites for the nesting for large raptors: griffon vulture (Gyps fulvus), golden eagle (Aquila chrysaetos), Bonelli eagle (Aquila fasciata), bearded vulture (Gypaetus barbatus).
-They also host a specialized birdlife of passerines like rock thrush (Monticola spp), black wheatear (Oenanthe leucura), redstart (Phoenicurus ochruros) and the crag martin (Ptyonoprogne rupestris).
-Also remember that many urban birds species have adapted to live in cities from their original rupiculous environments, such as lesser kestrel (Falco naumanni) or house martin (Delichon urbicum).
+The cliffs are inaccessible places and ideal nesting sites for for the large raptors: griffon vulture (Gyps fulvus), golden eagle (Aquila chrysaetos), Bonelli eagle (Aquila fasciata), bearded vulture (Gypaetus barbatus).
+Rocky substrates host a specialized birdlife of passerines like blue rock-thrush (Monticola solitarius), black wheatear (Oenanthe leucura), redstart (Phoenicurus ochruros) and crag martin (Ptyonoprogne rupestris).
+It is also worthy to remember that many urban birds species have adapted to live in cities from their original rupiculous environments, This is the case of lesser kestrel (Falco naumanni) or house martin (Delichon urbicum).

 The Spanish ibex (Capra pyrenaica) is an extraordinarily agile mammal at ease on any crags in Andalusia.

-Iberian ibex (Capra pyrenaica) are kings of the mountains, moving with great agility through these ecosystems and like no other mammal.
+Iberian ibex (Capra pyrenaica) are true kings of the mountains, moving with great agility through these ecosystems and like no other mammal.
+Abundant populations near Ronda and Antequera.

 Reptiles are also very abundant in rocky areas where they find plenty of hiding places between stones.